coatless/quarto-webr/README.md

-# webR Code Extension for Quarto
+# webR Extension for Quarto

 This extension enables the [webR](https://docs.r-wasm.org/webr/latest/) code cell within various [Quarto](https://quarto.org/) formats, including [HTML](https://quarto.org/docs/output-formats/html-basics.html), [Websites](https://quarto.org/docs/websites/), and [Books](https://quarto.org/docs/books).

 ![`quarto-webr` Filter in Action](https://i.imgur.com/NCTDwUk.gif)

-Take a look at a live example of the extension in action [here](https://coatless.github.io/quarto-webr/webr-readme-example.html)!
+Take a look at a live example of the extension in action [here](https://quarto-webr.thecoatlessprofessor.com/qwebr-readme-example.html)!
 To delve deeper into the extension's capabilities, see our comprehensive [documentation website](https://quarto-webr.thecoatlessprofessor.com/).

 If you're new to [webR](https://docs.r-wasm.org/webr/latest/), this cutting-edge technology empowers you to: